 Some arborists recommend wound painting (applying a tar-like substance over the break).
 However, in Ohio, letting oxygen get to the open sore on an otherwise healthy tree is a better way to facilitate the healing process, says OSU Extension.

 Bite into that tangy peach, crunchy apple, or juicy pear and experience the satisfying moment, especially when it comes directly from your own backyard.
 When planting fruit trees in Ohio, consider these factors:

-- Location.
-Direct sunlight and good earth; test your planting soil for pH levels.
+- Location: Direct sunlight and good earth; test your planting soil for pH levels.
 Soil pH determines whether the dirt is acidic (sour) or alkaline (sweet).
-The pH scale runs from zero to 14, with 0.0 being the most acidic and 14.0 is the most alkaline.
+The pH scale runs from zero to 14, with 0.0 being the most acidic and 14.0 being the most alkaline.
 A neutral pH value is at 7.0.
 Ohio’s pH ranges between 6.0 and 7.0.

 Tree Care Tips to Remember

 - Trees need six to eight hours of full sunlight each day and well-draining soil.